nuts-foundation/nuts-registry/docs/pages/administration/registry.rst

 can be registered as the organisation's clients.
 When a vendor is registered, a CA certificate is issued.
 This certificate is used (by the vendor) to issue certificates, e.g. care organisation certificates.

-To register a vendor, you need its name (as registered at the Chamber of Commerce) and its identifier, which is the company's URN-encoded Chamber of Commerce registration number.
+To register a vendor, you need its name (as registered at the Chamber of Commerce) and its identifier should be configured as the node's ``identity``, which is the company's URN-encoded Chamber of Commerce registration number.

 The syntax of this command is as follows (parameter 'domain' defaults to 'healthcare'):

 .. code-block:: shell

-    ./nuts registry register-vendor <identifier> <name> <domain>
+    ./nuts registry register-vendor <name> <domain>

-To register vendor "BecauseWeCare B.V." identified by Chamber of Commerce registration number "00000001", run the following command:
+To register vendor "BecauseWeCare B.V." identified by Chamber of Commerce registration number "00000001", run the following command ('domain' defaults to 'healthcare'):

 .. code-block:: shell

-    NUTS_MODE=cli ./nuts registry register-vendor urn:oid:1.3.6.1.4.1.54851.4:00000001 "BecauseWeCare B.V."
+    NUTS_MODE=cli ./nuts registry register-vendor "BecauseWeCare B.V."

 If the command completes successfully, it should output the message: "Vendor registered."